vapoursynth/bestsource/README.md

 `bs.TrackInfo(string source[, bint enable_drefs = False, bint use_absolute_path = False])`

+`bs.Metadata(string source[, int track, bint enable_drefs = False, bint use_absolute_path = False])`

 `bs.SetDebugOutput(bint enable = False)`

 `bs.SetFFmpegLogLevel(int level = <quiet log level>)`

+The *TrackInfo* function only returns the most basic information about a track which is the type, codec and disposition.
+Its main use is to be able to implement custom track selection logic for the source functions.

+The *Metadata* function returns all the file or track metadata as key-value pairs depending on whether or not *track* is specified.

 ## Avisynth+ usage